Toxic Boogie Men

 Are some essential oils estrogenic?
 (The jury is small and undecided.)

 These rather depressing investigations only punctured a handful of the human-generated riddles surrounding me.
-Fine particle pollution, flame retardants, polyurethanes, DES, parabens, sulfates, nonspecified fragrances, and nanosilver will remain less delineated monsters that occasionally haunt my waking thoughts.
+Fine particle pollution, flame retardants, polyurethanes, DES, parabens, sulfates, nonspecified fragrances, and nanosilver will remain less delineated boogie men that occasionally haunt my waking thoughts.

-It seems the average citizen is expected to be their own landlord, pharmacist, municipal water supply, EPA, and FDA these days.
-It’s the corporate citizens’ world: we all just live here.
+It seems we must be our own landlord, pharmacist, municipal water supply, EPA, and FDA.
+It’s the corporations-persons’ world: we just live here.